popphp/docs/tutorial_application/working_with_the_web_app.rst

     // Run the app
     $app->run();

-In the above file, the Composer autoloader is loaded up, and the new application object is created, passing the web application configuration file into the application object.
+In the above file, the autoloader is loaded up, and the new application object is created, passing the web application configuration file into the application object.
 From there, the ``run()`` method is called and the web application is routed and on its way.